ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 Product search now supports product virutal and physical product type:

 - `IsVirtual` - searches for virtual or physical products.

 #### Product page URLs

-When you are creating new product type you can set up product URL alias name pattern.
+When you are creating a new product type, you can set up a product URL alias name pattern.
 With this feature, you can also create custom URL and URL alias name pattern field based on product attributes.
-Customized URLs are easy to remember, help with SEO optimization and reduce bounce rates on the website.
+Customized URLs are easier to remember, help with SEO optimization and reduce bounce rates on the website.

 For more information, see [Product page URLs](https://doc.ibexa.co/projects/userguide/en/master/pim/work_with_product_page_urls/).

 #### Updated VAT configuration

 VAT rates configuration has been extended to accept additional flags under the `extras` key.
-You can use them, for example, to pass additional information to the UI or define special exclusion rules.
+You can use them, for example, to pass additional information to the UI, or define special exclusion rules.

 For more information, see [VAT rates](https://doc.ibexa.co/en/master/pim/pim_configuration/#vat-rates).